-NAFCU has consistently supported measures in both chambers to bring greater accountability and transparency to the Consumer Financial Protection Bureau (CFPB) including replacing the director with a board akin to other federal financial regulators, bringing the CFPB under the Congressional appropriations process, and giving the Financial Stability Oversight Council additional tools to challenge CFPB rulemaking.
-NAFCU appreciates the leadership of Senators Fischer, Scott, Barrasso, Chambliss, Collins, Inhofe, Johnson and Roberts for spearheading these efforts.
+NAFCU supports measures to bring greater accountability and transparency to the Consumer Financial Protection Bureau (CFPB) including replacing the director with a board akin to other federal financial regulators (H.R.
+1266 the Financial Product Safety Commission Act of 2015), bringing the CFPB under the Congressional appropriations process (H.R.
+1261, the Bureau of Consumer Financial Protection Act), and giving the Financial Stability Oversight Council additional tools to challenge CFPB rulemaking (H.R.
+1263, the Consumer Financial Protection